Powderhall Stadium: Pre WWII history

-When opened in 1927 the track had easy bends and long straights and over 10,000 attended the first meeting.
+When opened in 1927, the track had easy bends and long straights and over 10,000 attended the first meeting.
 The first race, the Leith Stakes was won by Eager Hands in 30.70 over 500 yards.
 The Greyhound Racing Association (GRA) acquired Powderhall becoming one of 19 GRA tracks at the time.

-The kennels were built on the west side of the stadium replacing an old football ground.
+The kennels were built on the west side of the stadium replacing an old football ground and the first trainers were John Snowball, Tom Storey, Arthur Graham, C Hughes and Tommy Johnston (Sr.).

 Major success was achieved in 1928 when Boher Ash trained by Tommy Johnston Sr. won the English Greyhound Derby, the first and only time a Scottish trained greyhound would win the sports premier event.
 The track situated below the 'Puddockie' as it was known locally (the Water of Leith) and a culvert ran under the track to allow the Puddockie to flow.
 The track circumference was 440 yards and facilities included a grandstand and two covered enclosures.
 The original hare was an outside 'bogie' and distances were 440, 500 and 700 yards but despite the culvert the track was prone to flooding.
 Edinburgh hosted four greyhound tracks, Stenhouse Stadium, Marine Gardens and a short lived independent track called Royal Gymnasium.
 The track introduced its own major event in 1933 and called it the Edinburgh Cup which saw early winners including Jesmond Cutlet, Wattle Bark and Dante II.